-Competition can be fierce, particularly for structured graduate-training schemes, so it is very important to have skills or experience that will make your application stand out.
+Competition can be tough, particularly for structured graduate-training schemes, so it's important to have skills or experience that will make your application stand out.
 Student membership of the IET provides access to current industry information, including new developments in the industry, regular newsletters and access to networks and contacts.

-There is usually a strong link between placement schemes and graduate recruitment programmes, so if you make an outstanding contribution when you are on placement, you could leave with a conditional job offer.
+There's usually a strong link between placement schemes and graduate recruitment programmes, so if you make an outstanding contribution when you're on placement you could leave with a conditional job offer.

 The main employers of communications engineers are the leading telecommunications companies.
 Vacancies can also be found in the public sector and in small to medium-sized enterprises (SMEs) that specialise in communications technology.